Close-up of a podcast microphone on a desk in front of a woman in a pink blazer, speaking during a podcast recording.

 Encourage Reviews & Listener Feedback

 Podcast reviews aren’t just about social proof.
-They are also another way to create connection and community.
+They’re also another way to create connection and community.

 And the key to getting more of them?
 Make it personal.